 Increase capacities of already scheduled hybrid/F2F (move some to larger rooms; schedule in new spaces like UCA?
 Also, if physical distancing expectations change)

 Focus on required major courses in some departments/colleges (not just AUCC).
-This means identify and target units that in Fall 2020 had low in-person rates in their majors; might be able to bring more department controlled rooms in to the mix?)
+This means identify and target units that in Fall 2020 had low in-person rates in their majors; might be able to bring more department controlled rooms in to the mix?).

 Areas where we need to do work: